huohuoren4/docs/python/flask/user_guide/async.md

 ## Other event loops {#other-event-loops}

-At the moment Flask only supports [asyncio](https://docs.python.org/3/library/asyncio.html#module-asyncio).
-It’s possible to override [flask.Flask.ensure_sync()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.ensure_sync) to change how async functions are wrapped to use a different library.
+At the moment Flask only supports `asyncio`.
+It's possible to override `flask.Flask.ensure_sync()` to change how async functions are wrapped to use a different library.